juanseripe/Demand-Forecasting-Tool/README.md

 # Demand-Forecasting-Tool
-This tool uses ARIMA models to predict monthly demands based on historical data of each reference.
+This tool uses ARIMA models to predict monthly demands based on historical data of each product.